Bobbakov/robgraumans/index.md

 I am a researcher working in **market microstructure**, currently affiliated with **University of Oxford**.
 My research focuses on **[main topic]**, with particular interest in **algorithmic trading**, **market microstructure**, and **market manipulation*.

 ---

+*All content on this website is provided in my personal capacity and does not represent the views or positions of the institutions with which I am affiliated.*

+---

 ## Research interests